-How to Get an Entry Level Entertainment with No Experience
+How to Get an Entry-Level Entertainment Job With No Experience

-One of the fastest ways to get the experience you need is to sign up with a "temp agency."
-Temp agencies will place you in a wide variety of positions within the entertainment industry.
-Most of these positions are administrative positions such as working as someone's assistant for a few days or weeks.
-At first glance, these jobs might not seem all that glamorous.
-But it's often the perfect way to get yourself on a studio lot.
+One of the fastest ways to get the experience you need to break in is to sign up with a temp agency.
+Temp agencies place you in a wide variety of positions within entertainment.
+Most of these positions are administrative in nature, such as working as an assistant for a few days or weeks.
+While the glamour may be missing, it's often the best route to get yourself onto a studio lot.

-Most of the major networks and studios offer up a wide variety of internship programs.
-You don't necessarily need to be in college to take advantage of them either.
-These programs are in a wide variety of fields from writing and directing to programming and development.
-If you are a minority then you might look to see what minority-specific programs each company might offer.
-You might be pleasantly surprised by the number of opportunities that you can qualify for.
-To find out about these programs, simply visit the various corporate websites and under their "jobs" sections you will find a list of available internship programs.
+Most major networks and studios offer a wide variety of internship programs.
+The good news is you don't necessarily need to be in college to take advantage of them.
+These programs span a wide variety of fields from writing and directing to programming and development.
+If you hold minority status, look to see what minority-specific programs each company might offer.
+To find out about these programs, visit the various corporate websites and search under their "jobs" section for a list of available internship programs.

-If you live outside of Los Angeles and New York you can find out if there are films or television shows being produced in your area by contacting your local film commission.
+If you live outside of big entertainment cities, find out about films or television shows being produced in your area by contacting your local film commission.
 If your city doesn't have a film commission, check with the county clerk's office.

 This veers from entry-level positions as mentioned above.
 Some of the greatest names in Hollywood started out by writing their own rules.
 They opted not to start out as a production assistant on the latest Spielberg film but chose to make their own film from the start.
 Although this is not a road that's easily traveled, there is certainly much to be said for individuals who take a chance and risk it all.
 If you feel that you have a project that you want to get off the ground right now, then go for it.